 Applicants must be actively engaged in creating visual art as defined in the application form and have their sole residence located within an area bounded by West 57th Street to the north, West 34th Street to the south, Twelfth Avenue to the west, and Eight Avenue to the east—an area roughly corresponding to western half of zip codes 10019, 10036, and 10018.

 The foundation is the community sponsor of Hell's Kitchen Flea Market and rooted in the Hell's Kitchen neighborhood and New York City's art and civic-minded communities.
-Its sole dedicated source of funding is 25% of profits or a minimum annual $2,500 contribution from Hell's Kitchen Flea Market.
+Its sole dedicated source of funding is 25% of annual profits or a minimum annual $2,500 contribution from Hell's Kitchen Flea Market.
 The foundation is dedicated to keeping costs at a minimum.
-The foundation's board is all-volunteer.
-The foundation has no paid staff or office space.
+The foundation is entirely volunteer—no staff, no office.
 This allows us to dedicate nearly 100% of funds to grant awards to Hell's Kitchen's artists.

 Click through to Learn about the foundation's first grant recipients.

 BOARD OF DIRECTORS